ulfschneider/ulf.website/content/posts/2021-01-07-resilient-web-design.md

 <footer>Dan Cederholm</footer>
 </blockquote>

-Use feature detection, not browser detection, to *progressively enhance the user experience.* If a feature is not available, don´t do anything else.
+Use feature detection, not browser detection, to _progressively enhance the user experience._ If a feature is not available, don't do anything else.
 The core functionality should work for everyone, the enhancements drive the user experience further for users with more modern systems.

 <blockquote>
 Support every browser …but optimise for none.
 <footer>Jeremy Keith</footer>
 </blockquote>

 ## Steps